xoxzo/blog.xoxzo.com/content/Community/the-laravel-community-of-malaysia-en.md

 ![Image courtesy of Laravens](/images/laravens-2017/lt-food.jpg)

 It's going to be an interesting year starting with them from January onwards.
-Learning a new framework is fascinating to say the least, with the group offering good support and camaredrie through their meetups.
+Learning a new framework is fascinating, to say the least, with the group offering good support and camaraderie through their meetups.